RDBMS DATA SOURCES

 Note: Before configuring any RDBMS source, SAWS should be installed and correctly configured in order to authenticate the sources successfully.
 If you want to know how to configure a SAWS, Click here.

-Watch this quick video tutorial of how to add and configure an Oracle source into DvSum app.
+Watch this quick video tutorial on how to add and configure a PostgreSQL source into DvSum app.

-However, you can also follow the steps mentioned below to configure and authenticate an Oracle source:
+However, you can also follow the steps mentioned below to configure and authenticate a PostgreSQL source:

-Step 2: Once MySQL is set up on the machine, go to the DvSum DI app.
-In it go to the Data Sources tab and click on Add Source button.
+Step 1: Go to the Data Sources tab and click on Add Source button.
 A modal will open which will ask us to choose a data source that is to be added.
-Select MySQL source, provide some source name and Save it.
+Select the PostgreSQL source, provide some source name, and Save it.

-Step 2: Once the source is saved, we will be redirected to the connection settings detail page of this new MySQL source.
-There we need to add Credentials, Host, and Basic Information.
-First, select the SAWS which is set up and is currently up and running.
-Then enter the correct Host, Port, DB Login, and Password of your MySQL workbench which was set up on the machine.
+Step 2: Once the source is saved, we will be redirected to the connection settings detail page of this new PostgreSQL source.
+There we need to add Credentials and Host Information.
+First, enable the checkbox of On-premise Web Service and then select the SAWS which is set up and is currently up and running.
+Then enter the correct Host, Port, DB Login, and Password.
 After entering the credentials, Authenticate the source by clicking the “Authenticate” button.

-Step 3: Once the source is Authenticated, Database section will appear below the Authenticate button from where we have to select the schema that we need to scan.
-All the schemas' names will populate in this field which exists in the MySQL workbench which was set up locally.
-This database selection field is a single select field and we can only select one schema.
+Step 3: Once the source is Authenticated, the Database section will appear below the Authenticate button from where we have to select the database that we need to scan.
+This database selection field is a single select field and we can only select one database.

 After that click the “Save” button.
 The source will get saved successfully.